← All work

 Source: American Alliance of Museums essay on the Body Metrics exhibition, 2015.

 Our role.
-Concept, Development Lead, and Evaluation, paired with co-curator Anja Scholze, PhD.
+Concept, Development Lead, and Evaluation.
 The Tech’s exhibitions team built the project across about three years with a roughly 50-person cross-functional staff.
 The interactive design and build partnership was with Local Projects in New York.
 Heart-rate variability, electrodermal activity, breathing patterns, and attention measures were rendered into visualizations visitors could see, manipulate, and reflect on.
 We paired direct biofeedback with structured mindfulness prompts and small-group exercises.
 Content partnerships came from academic and industry research labs across the wearable-biometrics field.

 Awards